danielout/glogger-release/README.md

 # Glogger

+## New Home!

+Glogger has gone opens ource and thus you can find the full repo here: https://github.com/danielout/glogger/ - new releases will be found there (if you're using glogger, the built-in updater should handle the change seamlessly)

+Thanks!

+---

 The Gorgon Log parsing app by Zenith of Dreva.

 - Thanks Reyetta, Wogan, Kaeus, Fidge, TwinkleofToes, DisasterGaymer, Cakedydidooda, Lucyfeir and Deradon!
 Feedback and early testing was super helpful in getting Glogger to where it is now. :D